fastly/compute-sdk-python/README.md

   native-code compression stdlibs which haven't been compiled against WASI yet.
   Moving componentize-py to a new Python may help, as [WASIp1 is now a Tier 2 supported platform](https://peps.python.org/pep-0011/#tier-2).
-* It crashes every time something tries to write to stdout or stderr.
-It may be that those aren't in the preopens; adding those to the preopens should be possible with changes to Viceroy.
-We're also using `--stub-wasi` at the moment, which means things like `fd_write` are coded to immediately trap; that probably doesn't help.
-Finally, it may be possible to monkeypatch in Python and redirect them to a logging endpoint, but our initial attempts were unsuccessful.

 # Install Dependencies